motis10/MyShop/README.md

+# Store
-# Store - Final project for web application course
+Final project shopping cart app for web application course

 Store with few models for Web application course
 This repo is split into few folders: